Build a Cool Christmas Tree Ornament in 5 minutes

 Build The Knight Rider Light Bar Circuit With LEDs

-The knight rider light bar circuit creates a running light similar to the light bar on the car from the television show Knight Rider.
+The Knight Rider light bar circuit creates a running light similar to the light bar on the car from the television show Knight Rider.

 It’s a really fun circuit to build.
 I once built a larger version of this for the inside of a party bus I was a part of.
 Unfortunately, I broke it the first day because I increased the voltage too much, but that’s another story.